Unreal-Works/roblox-luau-execute/README.md

 npm run build
 ```

+Your Luau script can return an exit code by returning a number at the end of the script.
+For example, returning `1` will set the process exit code to `1`.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.